Pratyay-Mondal/Curieo.ai/README.md

 3. **Delete the output files**

    Delete the five output files.
-Then check with each and every command which will  generate different output files.
+Then run the following commands.
+Each and every command which will generate different output files.

+   Or, you can keep the output files to check whether they are matching with your new output files.

 4. **For running the code**